 Dongle device driver

 In order for Orcina programs to connect to the dongle, a device driver for the dongle needs to be installed.
 This is done as part of the Orcina software installation (should you choose the local access dongle option in the installer) and so most users do not need to know anything about this device driver.
 However, if you are using a version of Windows that was released after your Orcina software then you may need to upgrade this device driver.
-The latest dongle driver is available here: Sentinel_HASP_LDK_Runtime_Setup.zip.
+The dongle driver is available here: Sentinel_HASP_LDK_Runtime_Setup.zip.
 Alternatively, the very latest driver can be obtained from the Thales (Sentinel) website.
 The default installation of the latest driver packages omit legacy files which are necessary for the dongle to function.
 We therefore use the command line installer, so that the legacy files can be requested in the installation options.
 From the Thales (Sentinel) website click on “Sentinel LDK RunTime & Drivers”, and select “Sentinel HASP/LDK Windows GUI Run-time Installer ..” (you might need to go beyond the first page to find this).
 Once the installer is downloaded and extracted to a suitable working folder, you should have access to the executable haspdinst.exe, administrator rights will be required to run this.
 Installation of the legacy drivers is requested with -ld command line parameter, the full command line would be:

 OrcaDongle is a utility program that is required to configure your Orcina dongle, for example to switch it from local to network access mode or to query the dongle information.
 You can download OrcaDongle here: OrcaDongle.zip